Mark Cuban – CEO, Entrepreneur, Business Leader

 It can be easy to experience tunnel vision as you double down on growing your business, but don’t forget to stop and look around.
 A key component of Cuban’s business wins is that he always keeps an eye on the competition.

-“Now, I’m never intimidated by [my competitors],” Cuban says, “and I never slow down.
+“Now, I’m never intimidated by ,” Cuban says, “and I never slow down.
 But how am I going to crush them if I don’t know what they’re doing?
 How am I going to crush them if I can’t stay ahead of them?
 And in order to stay ahead, I’ve got to keep on grinding to figure out not only how I can do what I’m doing better, not only how I can make my customers happier, but also how to anticipate what the competitors are going to do.”

 Speed Isn’t Always an Advantage